gigasquid/gigasquid.github.io/source/_posts/2015-08-15-conversations-with-datomic.markdown

 **Human:**  Do I need to tell you that is a type of dog somehow?

 **Datomic:** No.  I am pretty smart that way.
 I will figure it out once you try to tell me about some real entities.
+In fact, entities don't have types.
+A ref attribute can reference _any_ entity.

 **Human:**  Cool.
 Well, in that case, here are is the owner schema.
 The owner has a name and some dogs.